 How to remove paint from bricks professionally

-How to remove paint from bricks without causing damage to the brickwork or surrounding pointing is a highly skilled service and a service that is always recommended to be carried out by experienced professionals.
-Whether it be to remove paint in order to enhance the appearance of your property or maybe for structural purposes, correct measures should always be taken to ensure an effective removal and also to ensure no damage is inflicted to your property or most importantly your health.
+How to remove paint from bricks without causing damage to the brickwork or surrounding pointing is a highly skilled service.
+Whether it be to remove paint in order to enhance the appearance of a property for structural purposes correct measures should always be taken.
+Our team are highly skilled and experienced in how to remove paint from bricks and other surfaces.
+We ensure an effective removal and also ensure no damage is inflicted to any part of the brickwork.

-Removing brick paint professionally requires professional equipment and in most cases chemical applications/chemical paint softeners.
+Removing brick paint professionally requires professional equipment and in most cases chemical application.
 Our team provide the very best in brick paint removal services alongside all other aspects of exterior cleaning services.
-We are highly skilled and experienced in removing paint from brick.
-We can always guarantee to meet our clients desired results and we only use the most delicate and trusted techniques available.

 Can all types of paint be removed from brick?

-The majority of brick paints can be removed successfully from brickwork using specialised removal techniques, bearing in mind some brick paint may be removed quite easier or harder than others.
-There are many different factors that will determine how easy or how hard paint on bricks will be removed, these will include, the type of brick itself, the type of paint that has been used to paint the brick, the length of time the paint has been on the brick and the number of coats that have been applied.
+The majority of brick paints can be removed successfully from brickwork using specialised removal techniques.
+Some paints may be removed easier or harder than others.
+There are many factors that will determine how easy or hard brick paint will be removed, these will include, the type of brick, the type of paint, the length of time the paint has been on the brick and the number of coats that have been applied.